Ballot review enters second day in landmark Amazon union election

-(Reuters) - Amazon.com Inc’s landmark union election was set to resume Wednesday morning with a second session of reviewing ballots from employees in Alabama, who are deciding whether to organize one of the company’s U.S. warehouses for the first time.
+(Reuters) - Amazon.com Inc’s landmark union election has resumed Wednesday morning with a second session of reviewing ballots from employees in Alabama, who are deciding whether to organize one of the company’s U.S. warehouses for the first time.

-Starting at 8:30 a.m.
-CT (1330 GMT), the U.S. National Labor Relations Board will continue sifting through ballots in a closed hearing, a process that could last days and result in legal challenges.
+The U.S. National Labor Relations Board is sifting through ballots in a closed hearing, a process that could last days and result in legal challenges.

+The public tally of the ballots sent to more than 5,800 workers at the Bessemer, Alabama, facility is expected to begin on Friday or early next week, a source with direct knowledge of the plan said.

 Votes are then expected to be counted in groups of 100, the person said.
 Later procedures and objections may further delay the election outcome.